 The name was chosen because it represents the same (or similar) teaching that nearly destroyed the faith of an entire fellowship and motivated Paul to write his “Epistle to the Galatians”.

 Galatianism, in all its countless expressions, is a counterfeit “Old Testament brand of Christianity” - which has nearly replaced authentic “New Covenant-based Christianity” taught in the Epistles of Saint Paul.
 Its chief characteristic is mixing or merging the program of the Law with Christ’s new program of Grace.
-As a result, it claims that the way God deals with sin and the sinner before the cross (under the previous Old Testament program of the Law) – remains essentially the same after the cross under the New Covenant program of Christ.
+As a result, it leaves us with the misconception ... that the way God deals with sin and the sinner before the cross (under the previous Old Testament program of the Law) – remains essentially the same after the cross under the New Covenant program of Christ.
 The teaching appears to come from the pages of the Bible, yet subtly denies the redemptive work of Christ.

 Due to its deceptive counterfeit